YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Epoch
 ++++++++++++++

 An epoch is a checkpoint at which YottaDB creates a state where a database file and its journal file are in complete sync and to which YottaDB can make a consistent recovery or rollback.
 YottaDB processes constantly cooperate with each other to write the data from the buffers to the secondary storage.
 At epoch time, YottaDB holds a critical section to complete all pending write operations.
 Other processes updating the database wait until YottaDB completes the epoch.
 YottaDB epoch events have a slightly higher (possibly spiky) impact.
-With -EPOCHTAPER, YottaDB tries to minimize the epoch duration by reducing the amount of data to flush as an epoch event approaches.
+With :ref:`EPOCHTAPER <mupip-set-epochtaper>`, YottaDB tries to minimize the epoch duration by reducing the amount of data to flush as an epoch event approaches.

 ++++++++++++++++++++++++++
 Journaling Benefits